MieszkoGulinski/goxades/README.md

 The modification to `goxades` is to allow user to configure the function to hash the signed properties by `ctx.SignedPropertiesHash` option, and if it's unspecified, use the hash function from `ctx.Hash`.
 This way, if the user uses SHA-256 for other parts of the signature, SHA-256 will be used for the signed properties too.

+### Signing time format

+Previously, the signing time was always formatted using the format `2006-01-02T15:04:05Z`.
+The modification to `goxades` is to allow user to configure the function to format the signing time by `ctx.SigningTimeFormat`.

 ## Installation

 Install `goxades` using `go get`: